mosn/htnn/site/content/en/docs/developer-guide/plugin_integration_test_framework.md

 Assumed you are at the `./plugins`:

 1. Run `make build-test-so` to build the Go plugins.
-2. Place the built `libgolang.so` into the `./tests/integration` directory.
-3. Run `go test -v ./tests/integration -run TestPluginXX` to run the selected tests.
+2. Run `go test -v ./tests/integration -run TestPluginXX` to run the selected tests.

 The test framework will start Envoy to run the Go plugins.
 The stdout/stderr of the Envoy can be found in `$test_dir/test-envoy/$test_name`.
 The `$test_dir` is where the test files locate, which is `./tests/integration` in this case.